Trump’s Truth Social’s disastrous launch raises doubts about its long-term viability

 The site was unavailable for most of its first day, Presidents’ Day, and its operators reported that “overwhelming demand” had triggered an outage lasting more than 13 hours.
 During that time, even the company’s terms of service were offline.

 The developers wrote on an internal updates page Monday afternoon that they had “stabilized the account creation process.”
 But on Tuesday, many were still reporting that they were around 300,000th in line.
-(Some even went backward: One person reported they’d gone from no. 215,406 on the waiting list Monday night to no. 295,046 by Tuesday afternoon.)
+(Some even went backward: One person reported they’d gone from No. 215,406 on the waiting list Monday night to No. 295,046 by Tuesday afternoon.)

 There were other signs that Truth Social’s growing pains were just getting started.
-The app for now is available only for iPhones in the U.S. On a ‘help’ page, the site’s own name is misspelled.
+The app for now is available only for iPhones in the United States.
+On a ‘help’ page, the site’s own name is misspelled.

-The truthsocial.com website, which allowed for early sign-ups, got about 350,000 visits last week, down from 2 million visits the week of its announcement in October, according to estimates from Similarweb, an analytics firm that tracks and estimates Web traffic.
+The Truthsocial.com website, which allowed for early sign-ups, got about 350,000 visits last week, down from 2 million visits the week of its announcement in October, according to estimates from Similarweb, an analytics firm that tracks and estimates Web traffic.
 Facebook and Twitter each get hundreds of millions of visits a week.

 Company representatives have not responded to requests for comment.
 On Sunday, CEO Nunes predicted the site would be “fully operational” by the end of March.
 Last week, he told Sebastian Gorka, Trump’s former deputy national security adviser, “We’re having to build this from scratch to make sure we can’t be canceled and can’t be shut down.”